gmcmacran/time_series_M4/README.md

 Ridge regression and boosting with lightgbm are the machine learning models used here.
 Their parameters were tuned using a time based cross validation.
 50 different combinations of hyper parameters were done.
 Interestingly, boosting did no better than ridge regression.
 Roughly, training a single boosted model takes longer than training 50 ridge regression models.
-If one is willing to sacrifice some statistical performance for compute speed, ridge regression is the way to go.

 ### Deep Learning Models

 All deep learning models are tuned on 50 iterations of cross validation each.
-Overall, deep learning is superior to machine learning based approaches.
+Overall, deep learning is superior to machine learning based approaches for these data.
 NBeats and NHits beat boosting and ridge regression by a wide margin.
 The TFT model matches performance.

 # Code Overview